gogagum/ip-teller/README.md

 # ip-teller
-Telegram bot to know what is cerrent ip address if host.
+Telegram bot to know what is current ip address of host.